Your link text

 (Verse 15: “For he will be great in the sight of the Lord, and shall drink neither wine nor strong drink.
 He will also be filled with the Holy Spirit, even from his mother’s womb.”)

 Here, the Holy Spirit filled Elizabeth and empowered her to speak a blessing over Mary and the unborn Jesus.
-The Promise was revealed.
+The affirmation of the Promise was revealed.

 The Holy Spirit’s Role

 The Holy Spirit is a significant figure in Luke’s Gospel.
-In the early stages of Luke, key characters received the Holy Spirit to empower their actions.
+In the early chapters of Luke, key characters received the Holy Spirit to empower their actions.
 Mary received the Spirit to conceive Jesus.

 (Verse 25: “35 And the angel answered and said to her, “The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.”